OpenL2D/moc3ingbird/README.md

 and write memory out of the bounds of the MOC3 data in memory, and it is almost certainly possible to execute arbitrary code this way.

+**As of now, I have not found a way to achieve code execution using Cubism Core alone; however, code execution may still be possible by taking advantage of the host program's (e.g. Cubism Viewer, VTube Studio, etc.) memory layout.**

 ## Demonstration

 **Direct ZIP download for the MOC3ingbird model (this repository): [click here](